stephen1000/dbt_dojo/readme.md

 # dbt Dojo
 A code dojo for getting familiar with the basics of dbt

+You can set up a free snowflake account for this trial [here](https://trial.snowflake.com/?utm_cta=website-homepage-nav-free-trial).

 # Installation
 ``` shell
 # get the code